 #3.
 Use loving language to describe yourself.

 Stop when you notice yourself being critical of yourself.
 Treat yourself as you would a beloved friend.
 Would you criticize or call your friend “ugly”?
 Would you obsess over their appearance all the time?

 Write a letter to yourself in which you describe yourself the same way a good friend would, when you notice yourself writing something that feels forced or insincere, pause.

 Get professional help if you are seriously down on yourself and can’t come to terms with your feelings.
 If you have suicidal thoughts, consult a doctor or mental health professional.
 Get help if you are depressed, avoiding activities you enjoy, or are too anxious to socialize or do your work.

 #5.
 Determine your area of interest.

 If you are doing something you enjoy, you may feel better about your life and yourself.
 Take some time to consider your areas of interest.
-Write down your thoughts so you can go over them and use them to help you develop your skills.
+Please write down your thoughts so you can review them and use them to help you develop your skills.

 #6.
 Develop your skills.